barchiso/Python_Pro/Django_demo_app/README.md

 # HW-9.
 Django mixins
 You need to create a mixins.py file in the project and write 10 mixins.
 At least 3 of them are noteworthy for the luff from your application
 Implement a column in the list that shows the number of related objects or other aggregated information.

+# HW-10.
+DRF Auth
+You need to write your own JWT authentication class, and implement the token refresh method.
+The token should be expatriated every 5 minutes by default, but this value should be determined in the settings.
+Add new authentication to existing ones.

+# HW-11.
+Docker & Docker compose
+You need to create a Dockerfile for your own project, create a docker-compose file where to connect PostgreSQL in a separate container.